atomone-hub/atomone/SECURITY.md

     deposit for proposals that was ultimately not included in the v2 release to address some issues discovered in the previous design.

-  The audit has been carried in anticipation of and as a prerequisite for the [v3.0.0](https://github.com/atomone-hub/atomone/releases/tag/v3.0.0) upgrade.
+  The audit has been carried out in anticipation of and as a prerequisite for the [v3.0.0](https://github.com/atomone-hub/atomone/releases/tag/v3.0.0) upgrade.